NetApp/trident/docs/kubernetes/upgrades/operator-upgrade.rst

 Upgrading with the Trident Operator
 ###################################

-Trident's operator now supports brownfield installations and provides an easy upgrade path for users that seek to use the operator and greatly simplify Trident's operation.
-This document shall talk about the prerequisites and how the upgrade will work.
+Trident's operator provides an easy upgrade path for users that seek to manage Trident directly through Kubernetes.
+This document talks about the prerequisites and how the upgrade will work.

 .. _operator-prereq: